Vignesh2208/Melody/docs/nbuild/html/_sources/quick_start.rst.txt

 * With Kronos, minimal network link delay (1ms)
 * With Kronos, large network link delay (500ms)

-For each experiment, we measure SVC's step response when there is a step change in reactive power consumption at bus #4 from 184 to 230 MVAR (25% increment).
+For each experiment, we measure SVC's step response when there is a step change in reactive power consumption at load bus #4 from 184 to 230 MVAR (25% increment).
 The data are collected for 25 seconds of virtual time.
-Using our lab's setup, it takes about 10 to 15 minutes to complete one experiment.
+Using our lab's setup, it takes about 10 to 15 minutes to complete each experiment.

 .. figure:: images/without_kronos.png
   :alt: Without Kronos